Tom Hardy has risen to become one of the biggest names in Hollywood and has been in the industry since acting in Band of Brothers in 2001.

 There are a lot of people who believe that roid rage is a real thing, but the truth is that it affects people in different ways.
 Much like how alcohol can increase the mood of happy people, and lower the mood of depressed people, steroids can have that same effect.

-Some people may become more angry, while others become depressed, the majority of steroid users won’t notice any difference to their mood.
+Some people may become more angry, while others become depressed, the majority of steroid users won’t notice any difference in their mood.
 Some may even notice an improvement.

 Physical changes such as bad skin (lots of spots on the arms, back, and chest), and acne around the face can become noticeable over time.